wzhorton/FunctionalMixedEffects.jl/README.md

 where $X_f$ contains the $(q_f\times n)$ design matrix (transpose) of fixed effects, $B_f$ is the $(p\times q_f)$ matrix of fixed effect coefficients, $X_r$ contains the $(q_r \times n)$ design matrix (transpose) of random effects, $B_r$ is the $(p\times q_r)$ matrix of random effect coefficients, and $P$ is the $(p\times p)$ penalty matrix.
 For priors, $B_f \sim MN_{pq_f}(0,v_0 P^{-1},I_{q_f})$ is used for some fixed $v_0$, and $B_r \sim MN_{pq_r}(B_c X_c, \lambda^2 P^{-1}, I_{q_r})$ is used for a random $\lambda^2$.

 The mean structure for $B_r$ allows for more complex structure for the random effects.
-For example, a hierarchical centering structure could be used to produce identifiable estimates of grouped random effects (nested within subject).
+For example, a hierarchical centering structure could be used to produce identifiable estimates of grouped random effects (i.e. subjects nested within groups).
 Of course, hierarchical centering can be cast as a sum-to-zero constraint within either the fixed or random effects component, so it is up to the user to construct a suitable model.
 In the more general sense, $B_c$ is the $(p\times q_c)$ matrix of global random effect coefficients and $X_c$ is the $(q_c \times q_r)$ design matrix mapping the random effects to their hierarchical centers.
 Finally, $B_c$ is assigned a prior $B_c \sim MN_{pq_c}(0, v_c P^{-1}, I_{q_c})$.
 For each of $\sigma^2$, $\tau^2$, and $\lambda^2$, an inverse-gamma prior is used for conjugacy.

-Note that reusing $P^{-1}$ is actually required for the posterior to be matrix normal, otherwise it become a more general reshaped vector normal with non-kronecker product covariance (the sum of kronecker products, actually).
+Note that reusing $P^{-1}$ is actually required for the posterior to be matrix-normal, otherwise it become a more general reshaped vector normal with non-kronecker product covariance (the sum of kronecker products, actually).
 This is also true for using $I_n$ for both $Y$ and $\Theta$.
 Technically, a scaling factor is permitted, but the code is structured to require an exact match because of non-identifiability issues.
 As a rule of thumb, for any given likelihood-prior pair where both are matrix normal, the covariance matrix whose dimension is common to both must be equivalent (e.g. $Y$ and $\Theta$ both contain $n$ as a dimension, so the $n\times n$ covariance must be shared.)

 ### Sampling Scheme